Distraction osteogenesis: Society and culture

-In India, cosmetic limb-lengthening surgery is a high demand but also unregulated industry.
-Height is highly attractive in India and cosmetic limb-lengthening has been used by some young Indians to improve marriage and career prospects.
-Others have used it in preparation for a new job in another country such as the United States.
-American and British men are around 5 inches taller than Indian men, with average heights of 5 feet 9.5 inches and 5 feet 4.75 inches respectively.
+In India, cosmetic limb-lengthening surgery is of high demand but is also a unregulated industry.
+Height is considered highly attractive in India and cosmetic limb-lengthening has been used by young Indians to improve marriage and career prospects.
+Others have used it in preparation for a new job in foreign countries such as the United States.
+A possible cause might be that American and British men (with average heights of 5 feet 9.5 inches and 5 feet 9.75 inches, respectively) are around 5 inches taller than Indian men.
 One surgeon in India stated: "This is one of the most difficult cosmetic surgeries to perform, and people are doing it after just one or two months' fellowship, following a doctor who is probably experimenting himself.
 There are no colleges, no proper training, nothing."

-People as young as 13 or 14 have undergone the procedure in India.
-Some patients have received infections and had to undergo additional surgeries months later to regain the ability to walk, while others found that they gained less height than expected.
+People as young as 13 or 14 of age have undergone the procedure in India.
+Some patients have received infections and have had to undergo additional surgeries months later to regain the ability to walk, while others found that they gained less height than expected.
 Other patients have said the surgeons had misled them about the potential complications and dangers of the surgery.
-The cost of the procedure is US$25,000 in India compared to $75,000, which it would cost in the United States.

 In 2006, limb lengthening was banned by China's Ministry of Health after a series of operations resulting in serious side-effects.

 The plot of the 1997 American dystopian science fiction film Gattaca involves one character assuming the identity of another and leg lengthening is depicted as part of the elaborate ploy to achieve this subterfuge, along with the use of various bodily fluids to avoid detection by DNA sequencing.